Introduction

 The specific balance depends on factors including:

-Get the complete guide: Download our comprehensive 160-page PDF covering M&A deal mechanics and technical questions with the IB Interview Guide.
+Get the complete guide: Download our comprehensive 160-page PDF covering M&A deal mechanics and technical questions, access the IB Interview Guide with detailed frameworks.

 MAC Clauses in Investment Banking Interviews